 The protection of environment, including the issues on public health, is a subject of great interest for the contemporary societies to the point that public authorities are strongly engaged with it.
 Therefore the programme is determined to encourage juridical researches with the aim to deepen the numerous aspects raised by this subject.
 In that way the programme intends to offer opportunities for an excellent professional expertise.
 The aim of this programme is to provide ideas, tools and reading tools for interpreting theoretical and practical issues directly related to today's management of this sector.

 Ph.D Programme in Comparative and Italian Constitutional Law and Political Institutions

-This programme aims to train experts inquiring into contemporary State issues with regards to their theoretical and institutional outline and throughout a comparative constitutional law approach.
+This programme aims to train experts inquiring into contemporary State issues with regards to their theoretical, legal, and institutional outline and throughout a comparative constitutional law approach.
 This PhD is sponsored by public law Professors of the Political Sciences Department and it is the only course of its kind in Italy.
 It is moreover related to the ancient tradition of comparative studies carried out by Political Sciences Faculty and more in detail by well-known Professors like Rossi, Mortati, Lavagna, Galeotti, Galizia, Amato.